christofur/talks-and-papers/README.md

 # talks-and-papers
-A list of talks and papers to check out.
+A personal list of talks and papers to check out.

 February 2016
 -------------